martinez-zacharya/MOP-UP/README.md

 Check the nameofrunMaster.csv file to see what "subgroup" your genomes are falling into.
 If you ran MOP-UP at 50% miniden, they might be in a subgroup of 	        closely related genomes of syntenic gene order (operationally we call those genera, if you ran it at 30% miniden this group will include more distantly 	   related genomes too).
 Either way your genomes might be grouped with taxonomically defined phages and you can determine what yours are through the names of their close relatives.
 This could be something like FamilyX_subgroup_name-of-genome, for example Family3_Shukshmavirinae_MG945270 for a member of the Shukshmavirinae subfamily in Family 3.
 If there are no taxonomically assigned phages in the subgroup, search for your genomes in the Cytoscape network.
 Most likely, they are connected to a family-defining VP1, if not at the minid =50 network then at the minid=30 network.
 You can figure that out visually, or by right clicking on your subgroup of choice and clicking Select > Select first neighbours.
 It will highligh the proteins it is connected to, leading you to the VP1 of interest.
 If your genome is a singleton unconnected to any VP1s, you will have to resort to phylogenetics again.
 The file nameofrunConnectingTitularProteins.fasta might be useful since it will contain all required family-defining and singleton VP1s for tree building (among others).
 Note that many singleton genomes still clearly fall into families and are not automatically new families or whatnot.
 Instances of that are indicated as FamilyX_associated in the MOP-UP database.

+**OTHER NOTES**
+- If for whatever reason MOP-UP quits with an error (most likely because the input files are not properly formatted), delete all the files created in the folder.
+  These would normally be deleted automatically upon completion but give you more errors if they are still around.
+- The file  All_databases_input.fasta was used to create Figure 4,  wastewater_plasmids_input.fasta Figure S4.
+You can look at them for proper formatting.
+- There is nothing preventing you from running MOP-UP with non-microviral genomes.
+If you're bored of microviruses, usee the --noMicro argument to turn off the default database.